-Three open-source eval frameworks disagree on 56% of cases.
-Here's what we found running our own benchmark.
+Three eval frameworks disagree on 56% of cases.

 Same judge, same dataset, same seed. multivon-eval, DeepEval, and RAGAS produce different verdicts on more than half the cases.
 The detection-prompt gap is small; the shipped-calibration gap is huge.
 Full repo, methodology, circularity disclosure included.